WceSahilOtari/SNAC/README.md

           iii) Now click on app , then release iv) Now you can click on PRANA.apk and download an apk file
           v) Install the app.
 Now you can use it.

+how to use website
+->the index.html is perfectly linked to all other files ->we have deployed our project as well https://wcesahilotari.github.io/SNAC/